pzb/PublicCP/docs/Outline.md

 ### 3.2.3 Authentication of individual identity
 ### 3.2.4 Non-verified subscriber information
 ### 3.2.5 Validation of authority
-### 3.2.6 Criteria for Interoperation
+### 3.2.6 Criteria for interoperation
 ## 3.3 Identification and authentication for re-key requests
 ### 3.3.1 Identification and authentication for routine re-key
 ### 3.3.2 Identification and authentication for re-key after revocation
 ## 3.4 Identification and authentication for revocation request
-# 4 CERTIFICATE LIFE-CYCLE OPERATIONAL REQUIREMENTS
+# 4. CERTIFICATE LIFE-CYCLE OPERATIONAL REQUIREMENTS
 ## 4.1 Certificate Application
 ### 4.1.1 Who can submit a certificate application
 #### 4.1.1.1 Private Organization Subjects